Want the perfect workout program?

 Continue this for 12 weeks!
 And remember to follow the diet plan throughout the weeks.

-Note: If you don't have 12 weeks, all the same rules apply, you'll just have to be more aggressive on your calorie deficit taper.
+Note: If you don't have 12 weeks for your diet plan and cutting workout, all the same rules apply, you'll just have to be more aggressive on your calorie deficit taper.
 It's really that simple.

 If you don’t like this workout plan, you can also do a simple Upper/Lower Split or a PPL.
 Just adjust the reps/volume/intensity/rest appropriately for your cut.